-A witty, charming and moving novel about finding things where you least expect them
+A witty and moving novel about finding things where you least expect them

 'Funny, engaging and beautifully written' M. L. Stedman

 Sometimes getting it wrong is the only way to get it right . . .